-StarDict Terminal UI
+StarDict Terminal and Graphical UI

 sdtui aims to provide an easy way of viewing translation as well as other kinds of dictionaries in your terminal, and is inspired by the dictionary component of PC Translator.
 I wasn’t successful in finding any free software of this kind, GUI or not, and thus decided to write my own.